WICG/turtledove/FLEDGE_Key_Value_Server_API.md

 ## Summary

-[FLEDGE](https://github.com/WICG/turtledove/blob/main/FLEDGE.md) is a privacy-preserving API that facilitates interest group based advertising.
-Trusted servers in FLEDGE are used to add real-time signals into ad selection for both buyers and sellers.
-The FLEDGE proposal specifies that these trusted servers should provide basic key-value lookups to facilitate fetching these signals but do no event-level logging or have other side effects.
+[Protected Audience](https://github.com/WICG/turtledove/blob/main/FLEDGE.md) is a privacy-preserving API that facilitates interest group based advertising.
+Trusted servers in Protected Audience are used to add real-time signals into ad selection for both buyers and sellers.
+The Protected Audience proposal specifies that these trusted servers should provide basic key-value lookups to facilitate fetching these signals but do no event-level logging or have other side effects.